tarwn/lessthandot-hugo/blogs/content/posts/2009-08-03-finding-out-how-many-times-a-table-is-be-2008.md

 1) I can quickly find the table since it will be on top in the object explorer

-2) I don&#8217;t have to think what the original name was, I just remove the 2 leading underscores
+2) I don't have to think what the original name was, I just remove the 2 leading underscores

 Of course you can also run a trace and then store that in a file, this enables you then to parse the file with a trace tool (more on that later this week when I will blog about a couple of free trace tools, Ami Levin just notified me about a new free trace tool so I will include that one).
 You could also use Extended Events to do something like this but I like this approach because it is very simple and you can all do it in T-SQL